Found injured or sick wildlife?

 If it is a native red or flying squirrel, now organize transport & email us:

-All Wildlife Rehabilitation Facilities in BC rely on the public to transport animals in need to them, as we operate mainly with volunteers and have only enough human resources to tend to the animals brought in.
+All wildlife rehabilitation facilities in BC rely on the public to transport animals in need to them, as we operate mainly with volunteers and have only enough human resources to tend to the animals brought in.
 No pick-up service.
 No wildlife ambulance.

 Wildlife centres receive many calls each year about baby small rodents who have been “orphaned” after a nuisance mouse was trapped or relocated.
 Sadly, we don’t have the resources to take care of them, and many are turned away.
 This is also partly due to the fact that their chances of survival after release would be too low.
 If the habitat of the mice you’ve found was a house, you surely do not want to release them there again (read more: https://www.torontowildlifecentre.com/wildlife-emergency-rescue-hotline/conflicts-with-wildlife/common-rodent-problems/rodent-trapping/).
 It’s unlikely that most relocated small rodents will survive long in their new environment, even if it sounds nice to us humans to release small rodents to a park or a forested area.